Gil Shwed: Boards

 He is a member of the Board of Trustees of Tel Aviv University and the Chairman of the Board of Trustees of the Youth University of Tel Aviv University.
 He is also a member of the Board of Directors of Yeholot Association founded by the Rashi Foundation whose charter is, among other things, to reduce dropout rates in high schools.

 Acknowledgments

 He received an honorary doctorate from the Technion – Israel Institute of Technology in June 2005.

-In 2002, Shwed received the Academy of Achievement's Golden Plate Award at a ceremony in Dublin, Ireland, for his innovative contribution to business and technology.

-Globes honored Shwed as their "Person of the Year" in 2014.
+Globes newspaper honored Shwed as their "Person of the Year" in 2014.

 In 2018, Shwed was the recipient of the first-ever Israel Prize in technology.

+Personal life

+Shwed resides in Tel Aviv.
+He has children - 3 from his first wife, Hamutal Einhorn, and 3 from his current wife, Meytal Danino Shwed.